IKEA-Hemsaker-51

 Situation

-The brief was not to design insurance.
-It was to design something people would actually trust.
+The brief was to design something people would actually trust.

 IKEA-Hemsaker-55a